What is outsourced marketing?

 Outsourced marketing lightens the load for company owners and busy managers who are already wearing too many hats within their organizations.

 Best practices across different marketing channels (social media, display ads, emails, etc.) are changing every day.
 Rather than divert time/money trying to learn the necessary tools and strategies, many companies are outsourcing the task.
-One survey of chief marketing officers found that outsourced marketing trends more than doubled in 2011.1 Is your company missing out on a good thing?
-Check out 7 Signs You're Ready to Outsource Your Marketing to find out!
+Is your company missing out on a good thing?
+Check out 8 Signs You're Ready to Outsource Your Marketing to find out!

 What’s the advantage of outsourced marketing?